Herbs Safe for Pregnancy

 Are Herbs Safe for Pregnancy?

 That's a general question for such a broad range of herbal choices.
-So, the general answer is, yes, most herbs are safe for pregnancy.
+So, the general answer is, yes, most whole herbs are safe for pregnancy.
+We are not discussing essential oils here.
 Herbs are food - they're not pharmaceuticals.
 That is, they are a whole plant - and we're not talking about essential oils, here.
 We're not talking about extracted constituents from an otherwise safe herb for pregnancy.
 We are talking about the whole herb, and like food, whole herbs are designed to provide the body with nourishment so the body can work optimally.
 The more you move away from whole herbs, the more you have to think about in terms of type, dosage, and quantity.
+Consider Peppermint, for instance.
+One drop of peppermint essential oil is equivalent to over 30 cups of peppermint tea.
+This is drastically different, and excessive use of peppermint oil can cause miscarriage and reduce milk supply.
+Let's stick to whole herbs when we can (even outside of pregnancy).

 What are Herbs Safe for Pregnancy?

-Generally, you're looking for tonic herbs, as in toning to the body.
-This doesn't mean toning like muscle-contracting, it means toning as in providing the body with optimal nutrients.
+Generally, you're looking for tonic whole herbs, as in toning to the body.
+This doesn't mean toning like muscle-contracting, it means toning as in providing the body with optimal nutrients so it can function as intended.
 In addition to toning, using herbs that have a long history of herbal use will be a great place to start.
 These tonic herbs are typically drank as a tea or infusion steeped for at least 5 minutes, and up to overnight, drank 1-3 times a day.

 Tonic herbs that are considered generally safe for pregnancy include: